2020 National Merit Finalists Announced

 Free Application for Federal Student Aid –FAFSA

-Seniors and parents of seniors here is some great FAFSA information for you!
-The link below has some very helpful information on the FAFSA, such as a checklist of the documents you need, how to set up your ID #’s, deadlines, and much more.
+Seniors and parents of seniors, here is some great FAFSA information for you!
+The link below has some beneficial information on the FAFSA, such as a checklist of the documents you need, how to set up your ID #’s, deadlines, and much more.
 Check it out!
 FAFSA Information

 30 Quality Questions to Ask At A College Fair

 The Kalamazoo Joint Apprenticeship and Training Committee is announcing its Electrical Apprenticeship Program.

 - High school diploma